inmanta/inmanta-core/docs/quickstart.rst

 .. note::

     This is meant to get an example Inmanta set up and running quickly to experiment with.
-    It is not recommended to run this setup in production, as it might lead to instabilties in the long term.
+    It is not recommended to run this setup in production, as it might lead to instabilities in the long term.

 .. _qsetup: